 Our little extras

-As traditional caches don't come close to meeting our needs, we’ve made a few improvements:
+As HTTP cache doesn't come close to meeting our needs, we’ve made a few improvements:

 - The TCP layer of each of our servers is optimized (initcwnd, tcp_slow_start_after_idle).